snototter/viren2d/docs/source/tutorial/draw-primitives.rst

 Basic Shapes
 ~~~~~~~~~~~~

-This tutorial section only shows some selected shapes & primitives with their
+This tutorial section shows some selected shapes & primitives with their
 corresponding code examples.
 For a detailed listing of supported shapes, refer
 to the :class:`~viren2d.Painter`'s API documentation.